Is Social Security…Secure?

 In the earlier example, your annual income from social security would be about $12,000.
 For perspective, that annualized salary is less than those making minimum wage today.
 If $12,000 accounts for only 40% of your retirement income (like the SSA suggests), you’d be responsible for coming up with the additional 60%, or $18,000, to live off each year.
 In this example, they’re assuming $30,000 would be sufficient to cover all of your retirement expenses, and honestly, I wouldn’t rely on the Social Security Administration to guide your retirement savings plan.
 They have no earthly idea what your monthly spending habits are, so it’s up to you to determine what your annual retirement “salary” should be to adequately meet your needs.

 If people keep working and the government keeps collecting social security taxes, the system will remain funded.
-However, a declining workforce, a rising number of retirees, and an increased life expectancy all contribute to a shrinking pool of social security dollars Millennials will have to draw from.
+However, a declining workforce, a rising number of retirees, and an increased life expectancy all contribute to a shrinking pool of social security dollars that millennials will have to draw from.
 The looming threat of a retirement age increase could impact our generation even further.

 So, is the system secure?